 Let’s say you’re trying to come up with a digital marketing strategy.
 It might seem logical to simply follow a thread of tactics to help you meet your goal.

-This can be anything from generating leads via Facebook, using phone call follow-ups to increase sales, to optimizing your customer funnel.
+This can be anything from generating leads via Facebook, using phone call follow-ups to increase sales, to optimising your customer funnel.
 What you need to understand is that getting to your goal will never be a linear process.

 Focusing on tactics makes it hard to see the bigger picture.

 You can’t get a clear understanding of how all of these tactics are connected to your goal.
 Nor can you can you see how all of the tactics work together in your strategy.
 Also, focusing solely on tactics will result in you overlooking important details that are related to your business goals.

 There are several benefits of coming up with a strategy first.
 You’ll be able to:

 • Get a strong understanding of how tactics contribute to the main strategy.

 • Simplify the implementation process and have a clear direction on where to move towards.

 • Lay out a plan that consists of multiple implementation paths so that you can still move forward when things don’t work out.